leonf0/Digital-Market-Making-with-Reinforcement-Learning/README.md

 The left panel shows that the Deep Q-Learning agent also successfully learned a market making policy, however it require significantly longer for the training to stabalise.
 The training stabilized around episode 7000, with extreme variance over this period.

-The Deep-Q-Learning Agent achieved a mean PNL of $56.67 with a standard deviation of 72.79.
+The Deep-Q-Learning Agent achieved a mean PNL of $56.67 with a standard deviation of 72.79 across the 100 simulations.
 Although on a pure PNL basis it was outperformed by the agent using the Avellenada-Stoikov model by 11%, it achieved its profit with 33% less variance, demonstrating strong inventory control but slightly weaker edge capture.

 It also significantly outperformed the naive market maker with 32% higher PNL with 94% less variance.